-Cox & Fulk, LLC. understands that the nature of family law issues and disputes require careful and caring attention, as well as experience and ability.
+Cox & Fulk, LLC understands that the nature of family law issues and disputes is such that they require careful and caring attention, as well as experience and ability in litigation.
 If you are looking for a family lawyer in Bloomington IL, our law firm offers the services of J Harrison Fulk (“Jake”), an experienced divorce and family law attorney who devotes the entirety of his practice to matters affecting the structure of rights and responsibilities within families in Central Illinois.

 What Does a Family Lawyer Do?